Do You Wish You Had More Lilac Bushes To Enjoy?

 Because we’ve been unable to buy new plants during this time, I’ve been splitting plants and transplanting them around my yard, just like my mama taught me.

 Although I don’t know the names of most of the plants, if I like them, it gets split and transplanted.
-It dawned on me that I might have something to share with other gardening wanna-bes.
+It dawned on me that I might have something to share with other gardening wannabes.

 (Posts on The Ponds Farmhouse may contain affiliate links.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

-Because of the gorgeous spring blooms, the wonderful aroma, and the beautiful arrangements you can make, I needed more of these lovely plants in my yard.
 Here is my tried and true method to split and transplant a healthy new lilac bush.

-Here is one gathering of my lilacs
+Here is one gathering of my lilacs which filled the outdoor kitchen sink.

 They make the house smell wonderful and are perfect to pair with other Spring Decor like this cow print “Faith”

-Yes, that’s all you need.
-First, you want to identify a low-lying branch and see where it will lay on the ground without breaking it from the Mother Plant.
+First, you want to identify a low-lying branch and see where it will lie on the ground without breaking it from the Mother Plant.

 To ensure a good root, you should disturb the ground beneath the limb with a gardening tool.
 Just loosen up the soil, lay your branch against the ground, and lay a rock on top to hold it in place.